-Often, the literature on these projects equivocates on whether the resulting hierarchies or networks should be thought of as purely linguistic objects-after all, they are built from words and word senses-or whether they have an ontological status outside language.
+Often, the literature on these projects equivocates on whether the resulting hierarchies or networks should be thought of as purely linguistic objects - after all, they are built from words and word senses-or whether they have an ontological status outside language.
 If the source dictionary is that of a technical domain, the claim for ontological status is stronger.
-The claim is also strengthened if new, non- lexically derived nodes are added to the structure.
+The claim is also strengthened if new, non-lexically derived nodes are added to the structure.
 For example, in The Wordtree, a complex, strictly binary ontology of transitive actions by Burger (1984), the nodes of the tree were based on the vocabulary of English (for example, to sweettalk is to flatter and coax), but names were manually coined for nodes where English fell short (to goodbadman is to reverse and spiritualize; to gorilla is to strongarm and deprive).
+A different approach was taken in creating the lexically based ontology Omega (Philpot, Hovy, and Pantel 2005), which was built not from a dictionary but by merging the WordNet lexicon (see section 1.2 above) with Mikrokosmos (Mahesh and Nirenburg 1995), a less lexically oriented ontology.
+Following Cooper (2005) (in contrast to the remarks in section 3.1 above), Omega distinguishes between word senses and ontological concepts, taking the former to be much more fine-grained than the latter.
+Hovy (2005) describes a linguistically based methodology for deriving a suitable inventory of concepts from an initial set of word senses from a lexicon.

-1.5.3 Finding covert categories
+5.3 Finding covert categories